michellelala/michellelala.github.io/README.md

-## A super simple personal website
+## Something Personal

-All credits for design and layout go to HTML5Up.net.
+A colorful website to showcase my projects and resume.